Dr. Paola Vera-Licona

 Undergraduate Research Opportunity Description

 – Interest in computational systems biology and bioinformatics.
-Even if the student has no experience in these biomedical/computational biology/bioinformatics areas, a highly motivated and committed student will be important.
+Even if the student has no experience in these biomedical/computational biology/bioinformatics areas, motivation is extremely important.

-– This project is suitable for either math, computer science, biological sciences, pharmacy studies, or a biomedical engineering student interested in computational systems biology and systems medicine.
+– Suitable for math, computer science, biological sciences, pharmacy studies, or biomedical engineering student interested in computational systems biology and systems medicine.

 |Possible Thesis Project||Yes|

-This application requires resume or CV and an unofficial transcript, and a brief statement of research interests.
+This application requires a resume or CV, an unofficial transcript, and a brief statement of research interests.